Comparative Literacy Practices in Schools: U.S. and Netherlands

 Dates and Deadlines

-This four-week program will take place from May 28 to June 25, 2013 .
+This four-week program will take place from late May to late June.
 Students will live in an international dorm with other international students.
 Rooms include bed linens and towels.
 Halls are equipped with kitchen and laundry facilities.
-Applications are due February 1, 2013.
+Applications are due early February.

 Elementary and secondary English Education students with a minimum GPA. of 3.0 and completion of ENG 261.
 ENG 308 is required for Elementary Education students.
 Completion of ENG 307/310 and ENG 309/311 is also desirable.
 The program size is limited to 16 participants.
 GVSU is happy to extend this opportunity to non-GVSU students.